MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 We delete Trial environments that haven’t had any activity in the environment databases for 30 days.

-### How can I create a Production or an individual environment?
+### How can I create a production or an individual environment?

-You need to have a PowerApps plan that provides Production environment creation. <!-- For more information, see [Creating an environment](environments-overview.md#creating-an-environment). -->
+You need to have a PowerApps plan that provides production environment creation. <!-- For more information, see [Creating an environment](environments-overview.md#creating-an-environment). -->

 You can create an individual environment by signing up for the [PowerApps Community Plan](https://powerapps.microsoft.com/communityplan/).
 Note that there are restrictions on sharing apps in individual environments—these environments are meant for personal use only.